The Mater of Bioethics degree is comprised of 9 course units:

-- Final Project (BIOE 996).
+- Optional Capstone Project (BIOE 9960).
 A research project that results in a publishable quality paper.

 See more information on specific dual-degree requirements here.

 The Department of Medical Ethics & Health Policy also offers the Penn MBE Clinical Ethics Mediation Certificate.
 This Certificate can be added to the Master of Bioethics degree, offering students (and alumni) the opportunity to receive additional conflict resolution training.
 This certificate option is only available to students who are in the MBE program.
 Click here for an application to the Penn Clinical Ethics Mediation Certificate.

 Students interested in pursuing the combined MBE/Clinical Ethics Certificate will complete an application for the certificate program, in addition to the MBE application.
 This additional application can be completed at the time of the original MBE application, or once the student is already admitted to the MBE program.
 Students will be granted admission based on professional goals related to clinical ethics.
 We will not require prior experience in clinical ethics as an admissions criterion.

 Background: The current national discussion in bioethics about standards for good clinical ethics practice have pressed Master of Bioethics programs to consider specialized training for their students who perform, or hope to perform, clinical ethics consultations.
 As the premiere master of bioethics program in the country, the Penn Master of Bioethics provides training in conflict resolution, which is one of the core competencies outlined by the national bioethics organization (American Society for Bioethics and Humanities).